 Levofloxacin (Levaquin, Quixin) Price Comparison – 500 mg, 10 count

-As you can see, the prices can be all over the board for all three services we tested.
+As you can see, the prices are all over the board.
 That’s why you have to do your own comparison shopping before using any service that purports to be a money-saver.

 Can SingleCare Be Combined With Insurance?

-SingleCare can not be combined with insurance; it’s either one or the other at the pharmacy checkout counter.
+SingleCare can not be combined with insurance; you have to use either one or the other at the pharmacy checkout counter.